project-slippi/slippi-launcher/FAQ.md

 We only support NTSC-U/J 1.02.

+## Nothing happens when I hit Play/Necessary DLLs are missing

+You are missing DLLs necessary for Dolphin to run, download and install the file at the link: <https://aka.ms/vs/17/release/vc_redist.x64.exe>

 ## How do I setup my GameCube Controller Adapter?

 Set your adapter to Wii U/Switch mode and then follow the section for your OS.